Haidian, Beijing: Administrative division

+Haidian is divided into 22 subdistricts and 7 towns.

 History

+According to historical accounts, the name Haidian reflects the region’s water-rich geography: the character ‘海’ (hǎi) evokes a broad, sea-like expanse, while ‘淀’ (diàn) refers to marshes or shallow ponds, both of which were once characteristic of the area.

 Haidian was originally a village outside of Beijing's Inner City.
-It was first built in the Yuan Dynasty and became one of the eight major business areas of the capital during the Qing Dynasty and was the seat of such old shops as Lotus White, Quanjude and Hongbin House.
+It was first built in the Yuan dynasty and became one of the eight major business areas of the capital during the Qing dynasty and was the seat of such old shops as Lotus White, Quanjude and Hongbin House.
 The famed Old Summer Palace and Summer Palace, two grand imperial gardens are also among its reputed features.
 It became a university district after the building of the Tsinghua University and Yenching University campus in the early twentieth century.
 It is mentioned in Lao She's novel Camel Xiangzi as an academic village for students.
 After the foundation of the People's Republic, it was deliberately developed as a university area, with many of the Yan'an institutions moving there.
 It officially became an administrative district in June 1954.
-Since the reform and opening up, it has become the centre of China's IT industry.
+Since the reform and opening up, it has become the heart of China's IT industry.
 In the words of Time magazine:

 During the later half of the 1990s, out of the Beijing districts, Haidian had the highest per capita GDP.
 During that period the GDP of Haidian (1) District grew by double digits each year.